MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-customer-managed-tenant-key.md

 When you cancel your subscription for Azure Information Protection, Azure Information Protection stops using your tenant key and no action is needed from you.

 ## Rekey your tenant key
 Rekeying is also known as rolling your key.
-Do not rekey your tenant key unless it’s really necessary.
-Older clients, such as Office 2010, were not designed to handle key changes gracefully.
-In this scenario, you must clear the Rights Management state on computers by using Group Policy or an equivalent mechanism.
-However, there are some legitimate events that may force you to rekey your tenant key.
-For example:
+When you do this operation, Azure Information Protection stops using the existing tenant key to protect documents and emails and starts to use a different key.
+Policies and templates are immediately resigned but this changeover is gradual for existing clients and services using Azure Information Protection.
+So for some time, some new content continues to be protected with the old tenant key.

+By using the tenant key object, the previously used key is automatically marked as archived for Azure Information Protection.
+This configuration ensures that content that was protected by using this key remains accessible.

+Examples of when you might need to rekey for Azure Information Protection:

 - Your company has split into two or more companies.
 When you rekey your tenant key, the new company will not have access to new content that your employees publish.
 They can access the old content if they have a copy of the old tenant key.

 - You believe the master copy of your tenant key (the copy in your possession) was compromised.

-When you rekey your tenant key, new content is protected by using the new tenant key.
-This happens in a phased manner, so for a period of time, some new content will continue to be protected with the old tenant key.
-Previously protected content stays protected to your old tenant key.
-To support this scenario, Azure Information Protection retains your old tenant key so that it can issue licenses for old content.

-To rekey your tenant key, first rekey your Azure Information Protection tenant key in Key Vault.
-Then run the [Use-AadrmKeyVaultKey](/powershell/module/aadrm/use-aadrmkeyvaultkey) cmdlet again, specifying the new key URL.
+To rekey, you can either create a new key in Azure Key Vault or use a different key that is already in Azure Key Vault.
+Then follow the same procedures that you did to implement BYOK for Azure Information Protection:

+1. Authorize Azure Information Protection to use the new key, by using the [Set-AzureRmKeyVaultAccessPolicy](/powershell/module/azurerm.keyvault/set-azurermkeyvaultaccesspolicy) cmdlet.

+2. Configure Azure Information Protection to use the new key, by using the [Use-AadrmKeyVaultKey](/powershell/module/aadrm/use-aadrmkeyvaultkey) cmdlet.

+3. Set this key object to be active, by using the run [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) cmdlet.

+For more information about each of these steps, see [Implementing your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md#implementing-your-azure-information-protection-tenant-key).

 ## Backup and recover your tenant key
 You are responsible for backing up your tenant key.
 If you generated your tenant key in a Thales HSM, to back up the key, just back up the Tokenized Key file, the World file, and the Administrator Cards.